-A growing body of research suggests that status concerns vary depending on the gender of interested parties.
+When it comes to different characteristics of negotiation styles, a growing body of research suggests that status consciousness varies depending on the gender of interested parties.

 - Male students who learned that a high percentage of students had contributed to the campaign were more likely to make a contribution than were female students who received the same information.

-In the context of negotiation, professors John Rizzo of Stony Brook University and Richard Zeckhauser of Harvard University asked a group of young physicians about their reference groups and salary aspirations.
+In the context of gender differences in negotiation, professors John Rizzo of Stony Brook University and Richard Zeckhauser of Harvard University asked a group of young physicians about their reference groups and salary aspirations.

 - Male physicians compared themselves to reference groups that earned higher salaries than the ones female physicians selected.